 Panopto (formerly DukeCapture) allows you to record, publish and stream video.
 Faculty can gain access to the desktop version of Panopto through their department’s IT office.
 If you use Panopto to record a video, then editing is easy, as Panopto has a built-in editor.
 Because Panopto records your slides and your camera at the same time, students will be able to view both simultaneously.
 Panopto is not appropriate for recording live online sessions.
 Use Zoom to host and record online synchronous meetings.
 For more information on this, please see How do I create course videos?
 For more on making your lectures with slides accessible, please see How do I create effective slide presentations? and How do I address accessibility concerns?
 For more on how to use this tool in relation to student presentations, please see How can I manage student presentations?

-> How to Use Piazza with Sakai
+> How to Record, Edit and Publish with Panopto

 Playposit allows you to add interactive content to your videos.
 Using PlayPosit, you can create and share interactive video lessons in your Sakai course site, Sites@Duke or any online location of your choice via an embed code.
 There are several different types of interactions and question types available, including multiple choice, free response, polling and a reflective pause.
 You can also see students’ answers and access valuable analytics for how often students view each PlayPosit video.
 For more information on student assessment, please see What assessment tools are available?
 For more on how to use this tool in relation to student presentations, please see How can I manage student presentations?
 For more information on delivering multimedia course content, please see What multimedia tools are available?